Tarik-Sivac/Data-Science-Salary-Analysis-Project/README.md

 ## Impact of Company Size on Salaries
 Employees at large companies earn more than those at small or medium-sized companies.

+## Salary by Experience Level
+Executives (EX), which refers to high-level management roles, are the highest earners.
+Excluding executives, Data Scientists with senior-level experience are paid the most.

 ## Top-paying Job Titles
 The highest-paying job titles are in Management ($185,209.95), followed closely by Machine Learning roles ($182,589.46).